GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/federated-learning/examples/nvflare-tff/README.md

    2025-03-19 13:42:35,728 - FederatedClient - INFO - Got the new primary SP: grpc://server1:8002
    ```

+For simplicity, in this example, NVIDIA FLARE clients have access to the entire
+NVIDIA FLARE workspace.
+In a production environment, we recommend that you only
+share the minimum amount of data from the NVIDIA FLARE workspace for the clients
+to work correctly.

 ### Check the status of the registered clients

 In this section, you check the status of the registered NVIDIA FLARE clients: